 Women experience many unique health issues — for example, pregnancy, childbirth, and menopause.
-And some health issues that affect both men and women pose specific challenges for women.
-Vaya’s goal is to help improve women’s health and safety throughout their lives.
+Other health issues that also affect men often pose specific challenges for women.

 Women are also at risk for diseases like breast and cervical cancer.
-Screening for these diseases and health issues that disproportionately affect women is key to identifying problems and making sure women get the treatment they need.
+Routine screening is key to identifying problems early and making sure women get the treatment they need before the disease becomes incurable.

 As a woman, having a better understanding of your body and your needs can increase your overall health and well-being.
-While your doctor is your best partner in making healthy changes and providing specialized care, this page provides information about specific health issues and how they affect women.
+While your doctor is your best partner in making healthy changes and providing individualized care, we can provide information about specific health issues and how they affect women.

 Click on a topic below to learn more:

-Taking care of your mental health is important to your overall well-being.
-But stigma related to mental health conditions may prevent many women from asking for help.
-If you are experiencing symptoms of depression or anxiety, you deserve to feel supported and encouraged to share it with someone you trust.
-Contact your care team to talk about how you’re feeling and what treatment options may be available.
+Taking care of your mental health is important to your overall well-being, but stigma related to mental health conditions may prevent many women from asking for help.
+If you are experiencing symptoms of depression or anxiety, you deserve to feel supported and we encourage you to share it with someone you trust.
+Contact your care team to talk about how you are feeling and what treatment options may be available.

-Vaya’s Mental Health Screening is a free, online tool that can help you determine if your recent thoughts or behaviors may be related to depression.
-The program is completely confidential and anonymous.
-You’ll see your results, as well as recommendations and resources, immediately after you complete the questionnaire.
+You may take a free, online mental health screening to help you decide if your recent thoughts or behaviors may be related to depression.
+The screening is completely confidential and anonymous.
+You will see your results, as well as recommendations and resources, immediately after you complete the questionnaire.

 If you or someone you know is currently in crisis, get help as soon as possible.
-If any warning signs apply to you or someone you know, reach out, especially if the behavior is new or has increased recently.
+Also, reach out if any early warning signs are identified, especially if the behavior is new or has increased recently.

 - Call 911 in emergency and life-threatening situations.

 Cancer is a concern for anyone.
 According to the U.S. Centers for Disease Control (CDC), cancer is the second leading cause of death in women.
-Risk factors vary for each type of cancer, but common factors include smoking, drinking alcohol, being overweight, and not getting regular screenings for early detection.
-There are additional risk factors that may be out of your control like age, race, and family history, but it is still important to be aware of these factors and discuss them with your doctor.
+Risk factors vary for each type of cancer, but common ones include smoking, drinking alcohol, and being overweight.
+Many cancer deaths can be prevented by regular screenings for early detection.
+When cancer is detected early, it has a better chance of being curable.
+There are additional risk factors that are out of your control like age, race, and family history, but it is still important to be aware of them and discuss them with your doctor.
+Making healthy choices when possible – including eating fresh fruits and vegetables, minimizing processed foods, and staying physically active – can help decrease risk for multiple cancers.

 Types of cancer that most often affect women are:

-- Breast: Regular breast exams and mammograms can help detect breast cancer early.
+- Breast: Regular self-breast exams and annual mammograms starting at 40 years old can help detect breast cancer early.

-- Lung: Lung cancer is the leading cause of cancer death in the US and quitting tobacco products and avoiding secondhand smoke are the most effective ways to reduce your risk.
+- Lung: Lung cancer is the leading cause of cancer death in the United States.
+Quitting tobacco products and avoiding secondhand smoke are the most effective ways to reduce your risk.
+Lung cancer screening is recommended for people 50-80 years old who currently smoke or previously smoked heavily.
+Environmental radon exposure is the second leading cause of lung cancer.
+Learn more about radon from the North Carolina Department of Health and Human Services (NCDHHS).

-- Cervical: Pap smears and screenings can help detect this type of cancer early and the human papilloma virus (HPV) vaccine can help prevent it.
+- Cervical: Pap smears and HPV screenings can help detect cervical cancer early and should begin at 21 years old.
+The human papilloma virus (HPV) vaccine can help prevent cervical cancer.

-- Endometrial, ovarian, and gynecologic cancers: Regular visits to your gynecologist to discuss reproductive organ health and getting screened can make a difference in the prevention of these types of cancer.
+- Endometrial, ovarian, and gynecologic cancers: Regular visits to your gynecologist to discuss reproductive organ health can make a difference in preventing these types of cancer.

-- Skin: Protecting your skin from sun exposure is the best way to lower your skin cancer risk.
+- Skin: Protecting your skin from sun exposure is the best way to lower your skin cancer risk by routinely using sunscreen with a minimum SPF of 30.
+Seeing a dermatologist annually to check your skin is also an important way to screen skin cancer.

 Making healthy lifestyle choices and getting screenings recommended by your doctor are two ways to lower your risk of cancer.
-To learn more about lowering your risk and getting screenings, visit the CDC links Cancer and Women and Women’s Health.
+To learn more from the CDC, visit Cancer and Women and Women’s Health.

-Heart disease is the number one cause of death in American women.
+Heart disease is the number one cause of death in women in the United States.
 Knowing the risk factors can help you make healthy heart choices.
-Risk factors may include:
+Risk factors include:

-- Family history of heart disease (diagnosed before age 60)
+- Family history of early onset heart disease (diagnosed before 60 years old)

 - Tobacco use